Docy Child

 Preparing for a HIPAA audit

+Preparing for a HIPAA audit is simplified with TrustCloud!
+Learn more about TrustCloud’s TrustOps for HIPAA!
 If you’ve been through an audit in the past, you are well aware of how tedious and time-consuming the process can be for you and your team.
-If not, think of the great joy brought on by lots and lots of spreadsheets.

 The People

-When pursuing HIPAA compliance, you may want to consider appointing a compliance and/or a security officer to lead the effort.
-These functions can be done by the same individual, or the work can be divided within the team.
+When pursuing HIPAA compliance, you may want to consider appointing a compliance and/or security officer to lead the effort.
+This can be done by a compliance and/or security officer or by the team.

-The role of compliance officer will be responsible for developing any required procedures, conducting a risk assessment in coordination with senior management, investigating any incidents resulting in a breach, and reporting when a breach occurs.
+The compliance officer is responsible for developing any required procedures, conducting a risk assessment in coordination with senior management, investigating any incidents resulting in a breach, and reporting when a breach occurs.

-The role of security officer will be responsible for developing security policies, conducting training, creating a disaster recovery plan, testing systems, and implementing mechanisms to prevent unauthorized access to PHI.
+The security officer is responsible for developing security policies, conducting training, creating a disaster recovery plan, testing systems, and implementing mechanisms to prevent unauthorized access to PHI.

 The Process

-The process can be broken down into three major components:
+The process is broken down into three major components:

 Step 1: Understanding HIPAA security rule

-If this wasn’t clear, TrustCloud supports and helps guide you in the process of being compliant with the Security Rule of HIPAA.
+TrustCloud supports and helps guide you in the process of being compliant with the Security Rule of HIPAA.
 The security rule is mandatory for all covered entities and business associates.
-Refer to the HIPAA overview document for a refresher on the different parts of HIPAA.
+Refer to the HIPAA Overview document to refresh your knowledge of the different parts of HIPAA.

-It is important for you to spend time understanding the HIPAA Security rule and know what constitutes a breach of ePHI, and how to report a breach to the OCR should it occur.
-The HIPAA Security Rule contains what are referred to as three required standards of implementation.
+It is important for you to spend time understanding the HIPAA Security Rule and knowing what constitutes a breach of ePHI and how to report a breach to the OCR if it occurs.
+The HIPAA Security Rule contains three required standards for implementation.

 Administrative Safeguards

-The Security Rule administrative safeguard provisions require Covered Entities (CE) and business Associates (BA) to perform a risk analysis before considering any specific administrative, physical, and technical safeguards under the HIPAA Security Rule.
+The Security Rule administrative safeguard provisions require Covered Entities (CE) and Business Associates (BA) to perform a risk analysis before considering any specific administrative, physical, or technical safeguards under the HIPAA Security Rule.
 The risk analysis should be an ongoing process.

 Physical Safeguards

-The physical safeguards protect the physical security of your offices where ePHI may be stored or maintained.
+The physical safeguards protect the physical security of your offices, where ePHI is stored or maintained.
 The safeguards include controls related to facility access and workstation security.

 Technical Safeguards